pelicanbaytennisgroups/content/page/top.md

 >There are many social groups organized for weekly play.<br>
 >Groups may schedule matches for the all or part of the winter season.<br>
 >Some groups schedule matches year-round.<br>
->Groups are privately organized by Pelican Bay residents and are not a service of the Pelican Bay Foundation.<br>
 >Many players belong to two or more groups depending on their skill and day/times they want to play.<br>
+>Groups are privately organized by Pelican Bay residents and are not a service of the Pelican Bay Foundation.

 Groups may ...
 1. Require a specific level of skill to insure fun and competitive play